adobe/react-spectrum/README.md

 ## Using react-spectrum in your project

-react-spectrum is usable with a module bundler like [Parcel](https://parceljs.org) Components are then `require`able as in the following example.
+react-spectrum is usable with a module bundler like [Parcel](https://parceljs.org).
+Components are then usable as in the following example.
 The styles for each component you import will be bundled along-side the JavaScript (more on configuring this below).
 Each component should be imported independently - this way only the components you use will be included in the output JavaScript and CSS files.